Why the Real Founders of Democracy Would Be Pissed if They Saw What We Did…

 #5: At the beginning of their democracy, the citizens of Athens were divided into ten tribes (and NOT along regional or family lines).
 This was done specifically to break the power of the aristocratic families.

 Have you paid attention to the DC crowd lately?
-Have you noticed that they never leave?
-Instead, they slide back and forth between congress, commissions, agencies, lobbying firms, mega-corps and media.
+Have you noticed that they slide back and forth between congress, commissions, agencies, lobbying firms, mega-corps and media?
 Have you noticed how often their children marry each other?

-That’s called “aristocracy.”
-However, people who are emotionally bound to the system can’t see it.
-The Greeks certainly wouldn’t be fooled.
+That’s the description of a privileged class, aka, an aristocracy.
+People who are emotionally bound to the system can’t see it, but the Greeks wouldn’t be fooled.

 Losing Our Religion